 Any used car dealer that forces you to keep a car even if it ends up not being the right fit after you've driven it off the lot is one to look out for.
 A high-quality used car dealership will have some sort of return policy in place, even if it's to offer equal value for the car should you return it.
 Also, inquire about an extended warranty.
 If a used car dealer offers one, that's a positive sign.

 Vehicle History & Inspection

 Make sure that any vehicle you're considering from a used car dealer includes a credible vehicle history report by a service such as Carfax or AutoCheck.
-You should also ask to see vehicle inspection reports to make sure whatever used car you're considering has had appropriate scheduled maintenance.
 The best used car dealers will perform their own inspection and replace anything major up front.

 Prepare yourself to make these characteristics essential qualities for whatever used car dealer you purchase from, and you're more likely to be protected and prevent getting scammed.